bullgom/data_graph/README.md

 - A node should be able to generate multiple data?
 No!
 - A receiver node should connect to one generator node at a time
+- Base structure should be Directed Acyclic Graph

 ## Terminologies

 - DataNode composed of
-  - RequirementChecker: Has a `callback(data_name)` which registers the generated data and when all the requirements are met, calls the `data_generator.generate(requirements)`
+  - RequirementChecker: Has a `callback(data_name)` which registers the generated data
   - DataGenerator: Holds the logics for generating data
   - Port: Where the generated data resides
+    - Dependes on RequirementChecker

+  should call `data_generator.generate(requirements)` when all the requirements are met

 - RootDataNode: Instead of other node generting data, this node's data is generated from external source